-On arrival, our Representative will meet you and you will be fast-track all the way through immigration and escorted to the Silk Route Lounge.
-You will be greeted with a cup of tea and be assisted with changing money at this time if you wish.
-Once your luggage is delivered to the lounge, porters will accompany you through a special VIP track to your private vehicle.
-Proceed to Colombo (50 minutes away) and to our hotel.
+On arrival, our Representative will meet you and you will be fast-track all the way through immigration and escorted to a reserved Lounge.
+Refreshments will be provided at the lounge while your luggage is collected from the belt and taken through customs on your behalf by the staff at the airport.
+Proceed to Colombo (40 odd minutes away) and to our hotel.
 Head to your room for a good night’s sleep, ready for the first day of exploration.

 Overnight Galle Face Hotel, Colombo.